Raman Signal Extraction from CARS Spectra Using a Learned-Matrix Representation of the Discrete Hilbert Transform: Theory

 where $\ast$ is a convolution and $\mathcal{P}$ is the Cauchy principle value.
-Though this may be solved analytically for certain known functions\cite{Poularikas1999}, under more experimentally relevant conditions with discrete data there are a myriad of proposed approaches.
+Though this may be solved analytically for known functions\cite{Poularikas1999}, under more experimentally relevant conditions with discrete data there are a myriad of proposed approaches to the discrete Hilbert transform (DHT).
 Broadly speaking, these methods approximate the integral in Eq. \ref{Eq:Hilbert} to a more tractable form\cite{Kress1970, Weideman1995}, model the input signal as a linear superposition of functions with analytically known Hilbert transforms\cite{Micchelli2013,Stenger1976,Zhou2009}, or solve the equivalent problems using the discrete Fourier transform\cite{Marple1999,Henrici1986}, which is a particular case of modeling the signal with known functions (sin and cos).

 Using the Fourier transform is the most common approach in-so-much that it is broadly available in such computational software as GNU Octave, MATLAB, SciPy, and SAS.
 The aforementioned software packages use a fast-Fourier transform (FFT)-based method developed by Marple\cite{Marple1999} that uses symmetry properties of the discrete Fourier transform (DFT) to calculate the DHT.
 Another Fourier transform approach by Henrici\cite{Henrici1986}, which is implemented in LabView (and in previous work of the author\cite{Camp2016}), uses the (continuous) Fourier transformed version of Eq. \ref{Eq:Hilbert} as the starting point for the computation with a FFT.
-The mathematical forms and the equivalency of these two methods are derived in the Supplementary Information (SI) subsection S1.1.
+The mathematical forms and the equivalency of these two methods are derived in the Supplemental Document subsection 1.A.